cliffordlab/AutoFHR-Leveraging-Neural-Sequential-Modeling-for-Ultrasound-Analysis/README.md

 # AutoFHR: A Neural Temporal Model for Fetal Cardiac Activity Analysis

 AutoFHR is a GenAI-based solution for automatic heart rate localization from Doppler ultrasound (DUS) signals.
-It leverages an autoregressive architecture with dilated causal convolutions and attention mechanisms as well as an innovative learning objective to specifically analyze fetal heart rate dynamics.
+It leverages an autoregressive architecture with dilated causal convolutions and attention mechanisms, as well as an innovative learning objective to specifically analyze fetal heart rate dynamics.

 ## Key Features